Christian Yelich Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.
+- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in the league.

-- The Tigers have a 4.87 team ERA that ranks 23rd across all league pitching staffs.
+- The Tigers' 4.73 team ERA ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 22nd in baseball in home runs allowed (29 total, 1.5 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs given up (31 total, 1.5 per game).

-- The Tigers will send Boyd (0-1) out for his fourth start of the season.
-He is 0-1 with a 4.50 ERA and 11 strikeouts through 14 2/3 innings pitched.
+- The Tigers will send Turnbull (1-3) to the mound for his fifth start of the season.
+He is 1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched.

-- The lefty last appeared in relief on Sunday, when he threw 2/3 innings against the Baltimore Orioles while giving up hits.
+- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Milwaukee Brewers while giving up hits.

-- The 32-year-old has put up an ERA of 4.50, with 7.1 strikeouts per nine innings, in three games this season.
-Opponents are batting .222 against him.
+- In four games this season, the 30-year-old has amassed an ERA of 7.85, with 6.4 strikeouts per nine innings.
+Opponents are batting .301 against him.

 © 2023 Data Skrive.
 All rights reserved.